Services that support autistic children and young people

 The south of the borough is served by the Cheyne Child Development Service

-Children and young people with autism spectrum conditions (ASC) are more likely to suffer with mental health problems, including depression and anxiety.
+Autistic children and young people are more likely to suffer with mental health problems, including depression and anxiety.
 The Westminster Child and Adolescent Mental Health Service (CAMHS) offers evidence-based therapies to support any child or young person who experiences these difficulties.

-Westminster CAMHS also offers a specialised service for children and young people diagnosed with autism which is delivered through the Neurodevelopmental and learning disability team.
+Westminster CAMHS also offers a specialised service for diagnosed autistic children and young which is delivered through the Neurodevelopmental and learning disability team.